intel/graph-compiler/docs/constant_tensors_cache.md

 tensors.
 They will be marked as interested ops.

 The main work of analysis step will be implemented as a [DataFlow Analysis](https://mlir.llvm.org/docs/Tutorials/DataFlowAnalysis/) pass.
-In the input MLIR graph, the constant tensors will appear as outputs of `arith.constant` operations or arguments of the MLIR module entry function marked with constant attributes.
+In the MLIR module's entry function, the constant tensors will appear as outputs of `arith.constant` operations or arguments of the MLIR module entry function marked with `constant` attributes.
 The constantness starts its propagation from these tensors to the output tensors of operations that process them.
 Eventually, these operations will form a subgraph, which is named as 'constant subgraph'.
-Another subgraph, which contains non-constant operations, consumes the outputs of constant subgraph and the parameters to the graph.
+Another subgraph, which contains non-constant operations, consumes the outputs of constant subgraph and the non-constant parameters to the graph.

 Because the constantness information is carried by tensors, the analysis step is on linalg-on-tensor level.
 The interested ops are most likely `reorder`, `pack` or `broadcast` ops, so the analysis step should be after the